64kramsystem/personal_notes/rust_tooling.md

 Use the attribute macro `#[rustfmt::skip]` in order to disable automatic formatting.

-Add a `rustfmt.toml` to the project root.
+Add a `rustfmt.toml` to the project/workspace root.
 See: https://rust-lang.github.io/rustfmt (don't forget to consider the channel).

 ```toml
 # Unstable features work only on nightly!